nytro04/billable-hours/README.md

 - In a bid to secure the system against unauthorized users, JSON Web Tokens are used to authenticate users and every request made to the system.

+> In a real world this application will be package into a Docker

 ## Installation

 1. Install Rails at the command prompt if you haven't yet: